neil-ji/oaks-post/README_EN.md

 }
 ```

-The meanings of each field are as follows:
+The following are the meanings of the fields:

-- `markdownDirectory: string` (required): Can be a relative or absolute path.
-If a relative path is provided, it will be resolved relative to `process.cwd()`, representing the directory where your markdown files are located.
+- `inputDir: string`: required, you can pass relative or absolute path, the relative path will be parsed by default with `process.cwd()` as the reference, it represents the directory where your markdown file is located;
-- `jsonDirectory: string` (required): Same resolution rules as `markdownDirectory`.
-Represents the directory where the json files output by `oaks-post` are stored.
+- `outputDir: string`: required, the parsing rule is the same as `inputDir`, it represents the directory where the json file output by `oaks-post` is stored;
-- `baseUrl?: string` (optional, default: ""): Acts as the URL prefix for each post in `posts.json`.
+- `baseUrl?: string`: optional, default is empty string `""`, it will be used as the url prefix of each post in posts.json;
-- `descending?: boolean` (optional, default: false): Determines the sorting order of the posts array in `posts.json`.
+- `descending?: boolean`: optional, defaults to `false` (in ascending chronological order), which determines the order of the posts array in `posts.json`;
-- `excerptOptions?: object` (optional):
+- `excerptOptions?: object` optional:
-  - `rule: PostsExcerptRule` (required, enum): Specifies the excerpt rule.
-Available options:
+  - `rule: PostsExcerptRule`: required, enumeration type, optional values as follows:
-    - `PostsExcerptRule.ByLines` (default): Extracts markdown content by lines.
+    - `PostsExcerptRule.ByLines`: default to intercept markdown content by lines.
-    - `PostsExcerptRule.`: Custom tag-based excerpt rule.
+    - CustomTag`: optionally capture markdown content by custom tag.
-  - `lines?: number` (optional): Specifies the number of lines to extract, ignoring empty lines and treating code blocks as single lines.
+  - `lines?: number`: optional, specify the number of lines to be intercepted, blank lines will not be counted, code block will be treated as one line.
-  - `tag?: string` (optional, default: `<!--more-->`): Specifies the tag to extract content up to.
-Defaults to `<!--more-->`, a common excerpt delimiter used in `hexo`.
+  - `tag?: string`: optionally, intercept to the specified tag, default is `<! ---more-->`, this is `hexo` generic summary intercept tag.
-- `maxItems?: number` (optional) Specifying this value will enable pagination.
-When set to a value less than 0, the default value of 10 will be used.
+- `maxItems?: number`: optional, specify this value to enable paging, paging is not enabled by default, default value 10 will be used if less than 0;